A Blog Written By Skaters for Skaters

 Call it showing off or just having fun, pushing your limits on skates and learning new roller skating tricks is a great way to enhance your balance and discover your skating potential.

-There is not a special recipe for learning how to do tricks on skates and the old saying remains true that “Practice makes perfect”.
+There is not a special recipe for learning how to do roller skate tricks and the old saying remains true that “Practice makes perfect”.
 However, the learning curve is fast and once you learn how to skate backwards you will be on your way to performing more complex tricks in no time.
-Before you start trying new tricks, be sure you have the basics down.
+Before you start trying new skating tricks, be sure you have the basics down.

 Skating backwards always looks fun and now it’s time to do it yourself!
 There are two easy ways to learn how to skate backwards and the first is the easiest.
 Find yourself a flat surface and then equally distribute your weight on each leg.
 Make sure your knees aren’t locked and that you are comfortable in a squatting position and not afraid to fall.
 Push your legs out to the side and bring them back in while making a figure eight shape and viola, you begin moving backwards.
 The second way to skate backwards is from a still position and distributing most of your weight to one leg while pushing off with the other.
 Push of one of your legs out and bring it back, making an S shape (half a figure 8).